Web Tool Provides Deployment Support

-- Will.
-This may or may not need updating.
-However, if you made updates based on planned deployment, you may want to review it with an attorney from your legal assistance office.
+- Will, living will and other medical directives.
+These may or may not need updating.
+However, if you made updates based on planned deployment, you may want to review them with an attorney from your installation legal services/JAG office.

-- Insurance policies and other stuff.
-In planning for deployment, you may have made changes to several documents, which may be worth revisiting.
-This includes updating beneficiaries and coverage amounts on any life insurance policies to cancelling or changing your change-of-address form.
+- Insurance policies, etc. In planning for deployment, you may have made changes to several documents that may need revisiting.
+Make sure to update beneficiaries and coverage amounts on any life insurance policies if necessary, and cancel or revise your change-of-address form.

 - Special Considerations for National Guard and Reserve Members

 - Civilian employment.
 A postponement can pose a challenge for National Guard and reserve service members who have already notified their employer of the upcoming deployment.
-You should provide notice as soon as possible that the deployment has been cancelled or postponed.
+Be sure to notify your employer as soon as possible that the deployment has been cancelled or postponed.

 - Check your deadlines for reemployment.
-National Guard and reserve service members still are covered under the Uniformed Services Employment and Reemployment Rights Act for their time spent on active duty preparing for the deployment.
+National Guard and reserve service members are still covered under the Uniformed Services Employment and Reemployment Rights Act, or USERRA, for their time spent on active duty preparing for the deployment.
 But the deadlines for reporting back to work or applying for reemployment vary depending on the amount of time you were away on military duties.

 - You will need to let your employer know within the timeframe specified under the act.
 If the new deployment dates are indefinite or in the distant future, you may need to contact your employer and return to work.
-You can receive more information on the protections and provisions of the act through your local legal assistance office.
+Learn more about USERRA protections, and contact your local legal services/JAG office with any questions.